Frequently Asked Questions

 D.) Who were the Plantagenets?

-The Plantagenet period was dominated by three major conflicts at home and
+The Plantagenet period was dominated by three major conflicts at home and abroad.

 Edward I attempted to create a British empire dominated by England, conquering Wales and pronouncing his eldest son Prince of Wales, and then attacking Scotland.
 Scotland was to remain elusive and retain its independence until late in the reign of the Stuart kings.